GeoSauer/nextjs-decapcms-template/README.md

 ## Contributions

 I designed this to be pretty accessible/beginner friendly and I really hope I accomplished that.
-I'm very open to the ideas of contributions but am not quite sure how I want to approach it, so if you've got any feedback please don't hesitate to send me an email at <geo.sauer89@gmail.com> or connect on [LinkedIn](https://www.linkedin.com/in/geosauer/)
+I'm very open to the idea of contributions but am not quite sure how I want to approach it, so if you've got any feedback please don't hesitate to send me an email at <geo.sauer89@gmail.com> or connect on [LinkedIn](https://www.linkedin.com/in/geosauer/)